kubernetes-sigs/gateway-api/geps/gep-3440/index.md

     - **Test**: Verify retries respect the BackendRequestTimeout.
 Requests should fail if the timeout is reached, even with retries.
     - **Expected**: Retries occur within the configured timeout, and fail if exceeded.
 2. `SupportGRPCRouteRetry`
-    - **Test**: Ensure retries are triggered for retryable gRPC errors (cancelled, deadline-exceeded, internal, resource-exhausted, unavailable).
+    - **Test**: Ensure retries are triggered for retryable gRPC status codes (cancelled, deadline-exceeded, internal, resource-exhausted, unavailable).
     - **Expected**: Retries for retryable errors; no retries for non-retryable errors.
 3. `SupportGRPCRouteRetryBackoff`
     - **Test**: Confirm retries use the configured backoff strategy.